-* Obama says will not countenance Iran having nuclear weapons
+* Obama says will not countenance Iran having nuclear

 * EU's Ashton says talks in sight; venue, date to be decided

 * Iran's Jalili says to present "new initiatives"

 * Year-long diplomatic vacuum has stoked fears of war